ShanJiang1911/can-of-books-frontend-template/README.md

 **Version**: 1.0.0

-Name of feature: mongo functionality
+Name of feature: Update Functionality

-Estimate of time needed to complete: 6 hours
+Estimate of time needed to complete: 5 hours

 Start time: 1:30

-Finish time: 5:00
+Finish time: 4

-Actual time needed to complete: 3.5 hours
+Actual time needed to complete: 2.5 hours

 ## Overview
 With this app we're are implementing the use of Auth0 to practice adding log in features to our sites